Annals of Library and Information Studies

 Annals of Library and Information Studies is a quarterly journal in library and information studies publishing original papers, survey reports, reviews, short communications, and letters pertaining to library science, information science and computer applications in these fields.
-It is an open access academic journal, published since 1954 by the CSIR-National Institute of Science Communication and Information Resources (CSIR-NISCAIR), formerly the Indian National Scientific Documentation Centre.
+It is an open access academic journal, published since 1954 by the CSIR-National Institute of Science Communication and Information Resources, formerly the Indian National Scientific Documentation Centre.

 It covers library and information science, scientometrics, and documentation and is listed in Library and Information Science: A Guide to Key Literature and Sources.

-Past editors of the journal include:
+Editors-in-chief

+The following persons have been or are editor-in-chief: